 - Loss or theft of your pet

 Most lifetime pet insurance policies will cover your pet for the duration of its life however there may be changes in the policy as your pet gets older.
 For example, Bought by Many changes it's excess once your pet turns 9 years old and insists that you pay a 20% co-payment on top of the fixed-fee excess of £99.
+A co-payment is an additional cost of the percentage of the veterinary fees, this is in addition to any excess.
 Like most pet insurance policies, lifetime pet insurance will not offer cover for any pre-existing conditions your pet has prior to taking out a new policy, but if your pet develops a new long term condition it will be covered.

 How much does lifetime pet insurance cost?

 The cost of lifetime pet insurance will vary depending on multiple factors such as the type, age and breed of your pet as well as where you live and if you have made any claims.
 In the below table we have compared the cost of three lifetime pet insurance policies for a mixed breed puppy and kitten.
+The table is designed to show what you can expect to pay for a lifetime policy each month but it can vary as each provider offers different features within its policy.
 For more information on the cost of pet insurance and for a wider comparison of pet insurance policies, check out our article 'How much does pet insurance cost?'

 Comparison table - lifetime pet cover for a 6-month-old puppy and kitten